aleksa-burn/2022/index.md

 Please block your calendars for **July 29-31 (Friday-Sunday)**.
 Meeting point in **Riga, Latvia**.

 The majority of the activities will take place in **Latgale** (approx. 3 hours outside of Riga), but transport here will be organized.
-Location: [https://goo.gl/maps/wS5dSSi1dg5zSoDL6](https://goo.gl/maps/wS5dSSi1dg5zSoDL6)
+See exact location: [https://goo.gl/maps/wS5dSSi1dg5zSoDL6](https://goo.gl/maps/wS5dSSi1dg5zSoDL6)

 Transport back to Riga will be organized for Monday morning.
 (But get in touch if you want to leave earlier, and we can help plan - there are lots of buses, trains, and other options!)